 Particularly desirable urban design features accompany many of the land-use designations discussed in Chapter 2.
-These features are identified here in relationship to the specific land-use designations, except the CBD and Lakewood Station district, which are presented separately.
+These features are identified here in relationship to the specific land-use designations, except the Downtown and Lakewood Station District Subareas, which are presented separately.